To get started we need a couple of commands and some external tools.

 ssc install whereis.

-1. To convert Markdown to HTML or PDF we use an external document converter called
+1. To convert Markdown to HTML, PDF or DOCX we use an external document converter called

 pandoc.
 I find that it works very well and is easy to install, with binaries for Linux, Mac and Windows.